lukaspalm/WebsiteCreator-2.0/README.md

 # WebsiteCreator-2.0

-A free, automated tool for creating websites.
+A free, sophisticated and completely automated tool for creating websites.
+With a Web Interface and simple multiple-choice options.
+> [!TIP]
+> If you feel something is missing or have a template or idea to contribute with, please contact me on discord `@lukaspalm`.

 ## Installation